Scratch Beginnings: Final outcome

 A February 11, 2008, article about the book in The Christian Science Monitor states, "During his first 70 days in Charleston, Shepard lived in a shelter and received food stamps.
 He also made new friends, finding work as a day laborer, which led to a steady job with a moving company.
 Ten months into the experiment, he decided to quit after learning of an illness in his family.
 But by then he had moved into an apartment, bought a pickup truck, and had saved around $5,300."

-While he achieved his goals through hard work and discipline as well as privileges such as white privilege, male privilege, and being able-bodied, he also received invaluable advice in getting over his 50 job rejections that were biased against his homelessness.
-It is not discussed whether job seekers facing other types of bias know how to overcome many job rejections.
-From a February 16, 2008, interview from NPR, Shepard admits, "you know, I was sitting there, and I was not really happy that I had passed out 50 applications, and nobody was getting back to me, and he just went nuts, and he said listen, Adam, you are a homeless dude.
+In retrospect, he finds that bias is a real issue for jobseekers.
+For example, in a February 16, 2008 interview on NPR, Shepard related some advice he got from someone: "You know, I was sitting there, and I was not really happy that I had passed out 50 applications, and nobody was getting back to me, and he just went nuts, and he said listen, Adam, you are a homeless dude.
 Nobody looks at your application—you know because I had my homeless shelter as my address—nobody looks at that and says hey, yeah, I want to hire Adam Shepard, the homeless guy."